hypervillain/sm-scripts/README.md

 - Make sure all your react components in the correct `slice/ExampleSlice/index.js` file.
     - You will need to create an `index.js` file in each slice folder.
 This step can be done after the whole migration project is done.
 Copy and paste your existing components in the `index.js` or build it from scratch using the slice simulator.
 - Also don’t forget to update the components that use slices variations.
-- Update your imports
+- Update your packages
-    - If you copied your components and pages, make sure the dependencies that you import are [the ones installed when you set up your NextJS project](https://prismic.io/docs/setup-nextjs#run-setup-command)
+    - If you copied your original components and pages to your new project, make sure the imported dependencies are the latest ones ([installed during the project set up](https://prismic.io/docs/setup-nextjs#run-setup-command).)

 ### If you want to create variations